- Signs & Symptoms

 Inguinal hernias are divided into direct and indirect hernias.

-What is a direct hernia?
+What is a direct and indirect hernias?

 These inguinal hernias are usually caused by weakness in the muscle of the abdominal wall.
 The weakness can be due to an acute event (heavy lifting) or slowly develop over time.